robstradling/mtc-demo/README.md

 - [2026-06-02] Compare this repository with https://github.com/mcpherrinm/cactus.
 For any behaviour differences or compatibility issues found, determine if there's a bug in this repository, or in the cactus repository, or if the MTC specification is insufficiently clear.
 Produce a .md report of recommendations.
 - [2026-06-02] Fix those bugs.
 Plug those conformance gaps, using filippo.io/mldsa instead of crypto/mldsa (for Go 1.26 compatibility).
 One git commit per item.
 Update the headings in COMPARISON-WITH-CACTUS.md to indicate each item that has been fixed or mitigated.
+- [2026-06-02] Create a CLI tool.
+- [2026-06-02] Add CLI subcommands for operating an MTC CA, mirror, and anything else that might be missing.
+- [2026-06-02] Review and update README.md as necessary.